 Trek to Dingboche starts with a gentle slope downward and across the river, which offers a stunning view.
 Hikers spend most of their time climbing uphill beside the river valley and stone walls to arrive at the village.

-One of the most intriguing Everest Base Camp villages, Dingboche, is incredibly fantastic with hidden natural beauty.
-It’s vibrant and captivating with friendly locals, magnetic sceneries, and secret landmarks.
+Dingboche, one of the most intriguing Everest Base Camp villages, is incredibly fantastic with hidden natural beauty.
+It’s vibrant and captivating, with friendly locals, magnetic sceneries, and secret landmarks.

-The village is sparsely-populated with a few tea houses run by local people.
-Trekkers have plenty of things to do here, including the short tour of Buddhist shrines and discern unique flora and fauna.
+The village is sparsely populated with a few tea houses run by local people.
+Trekkers have plenty of things to do here, including a short tour of Buddhist shrines and discerning unique flora and fauna.

 Day 06: Rest day at Dingboche